C. University Policies

 Any violation of the above policy should be reported to the Office of the Vice President for Business Affairs, 210-458-4201.

-Additional information on UTSA’s solicitation policy may be obtained at http://utsa.edu/hop/chapter9/9-10.html or the Student Activities Office located at UC 1.210 (Main Campus) or DB 1.302 (Downtown Campus).
+Additional information on UTSA’s solicitation policy may be obtained at http://utsa.edu/hop/chapter9/9-10.html or the Student Activities Office located at the Student Union 1.210 (Main Campus) or Durango Building 1.302 (Downtown Campus).

 The University keeps information confidential to the extent permitted by law.
 If applicable, an individual’s desire to maintain anonymity will be honored unless it constrains attempts at establishing facts and eliminating unwanted conduct.
 In such cases, the University balances the individual’s desire for privacy and confidentiality with its commitment to provide an environment free of harassment and discrimination.
 Relevant information will be provided to those with a need to know in order to achieve resolution of the complaint.